Russ Feingold thinks that Bush wants to assassinate American citizens.

 And that's not earmarks doing that.

-And uh, you know, the the and we're back to having this debate over the line item uh veto, and and you know uh the way the way the president's proposed this, I'm not even sure that it's constitutional.
+And the way the president's proposed this, I'm not even sure that it's constitutional.

-I don't think that the Republican Party itself has much of a uh it's not if they do.
+I don't think that the Republican Party itself has much of a they do.

-But if they abandon it, which they've done, uh not just the president on domestic issues, they abandoned it in Congress and so forth, and especially over in the Senate, you know, then they end up where they are now uh with uh all this talk running around about the Republican Party base staying home, being upset.
+But if they abandon it, which they've done, not just the president on domestic issues, they abandoned it in Congress and so forth, and especially over in the Senate, then they end up where they are now with all this talk running around about the Republican Party base staying home, being upset.

-Uh and uh there is a lot of that uh upset.
+And there is a lot of that upset.

-Uh the Republicans per se uh they'd be a little bit more difficult to do.
+The Republicans, per se, that'd be a little bit more difficult to do.

 It can be done much easier than the Democrats can do it, but it would still not be easy.